 FLAGS = dict(canonical=False, doRandom=True)

-Option Starting value Meaning
+Option Supported value Meaning

 canonical False Use the non-canonical writer surface.